minzart/sunrise-oath/glossary/hera.md

 Lie once a lifetime.
 (Selene's one lie in her life is "Selene Bauman", a falsehood she carries forever.
 Gale's falsehood, it turns out by the end, is Dawn.)
 "My life must have a fate to be discovered.
-Wealth shall be lost and be in time recovered."
+Wealth shall be lost and be in [[time]] recovered."
 Selene makes Gale thinks of Louise in part because Selene mentions Sailor Moon, which Louise liked to talk about.
 Louise lived in Lyon, Moscow, Beijing, and Tokyo.
 She does not remember anything in Paris except the conservatories and the Eiffel tower.
 Louise reading manga, says she wishes for a manga about a girl at the Conservatory of Paris.
 Selene remembers Louise from an event in Hong Kong that she attended while young.
 Gale remembers a story Louise told him about a Chinese-German girl she met at a competition who also liked Sailor Moon.
 He realizes that Selene is the girl from that day, and that girl's name was Autumn Moon.
-The girl had an older sister there, in Louise's recollection, who scooped Autumn Moon up and after a smack took her out of the hall.
-Gale realizes that this older sister is Spring Moon, the same name that Selene gave as a translation of her sister's name.
+The girl had an older [[sister]] there, in Louise's recollection, who scooped Autumn Moon up and after a smack took her out of the hall.
+Gale realizes that this older [[sister]] is Spring Moon, the same name that Selene gave as a translation of her [[sister]]'s name.